amidaware/trmm-docs/docs/install_agent.md

 If you changed the expiry time you could upload the script to any accessible server and deploy to multiple devices.

+## Linux Deployment Link

-## Currently there are no deploy links for Linux Agents however you could use the following method if uploaded somewhere (website etc).
+Currently there are no deploy links for Linux Agents however you could use the following method if uploaded somewhere (website etc).

 An example deployment script would be:
 ```wget scripturl

 chmod +x rmm.sh

 ./rmm.sh```